iaman877/Hybrid-Multi-Cloud/5th june.md

      *  By using this service we can use the private network of aws that are used by there edge locations which are very fast,consistent and reliable too ,to access the content from the origin(Main         Servers).
      * Global Accelerator is a regional service and managed with respective to the Oregon region.
 ## Implementation - Creating a Global Accelerator
+ Creating a Global Accelerator
+    * GlobalAccelerator->Create accelerator ->name->tag
+     * Listeners: The program that we are going to run or access using GA is known as listener.Every Listener has a   port number ex: Http run on port 80 (TCP).
+     * Add endpoints groups:
+    * Add endpoint :   Ec2 instance->instanceid->weight:128
+    * Finally,create accelerator
+Now we get an unique url from GlobalAccelerator which will manage fault tolernce also.